napari/napari/docs/naps/2-conda-based-packaging.md

 napari 0.2.12 was submitted to conda-forge [^staged-recipes-napari] in Oct 2019 and the PR was merged some months later.
 As a result, napari is available on conda-forge since Feb 2020 [^napari-feedstock-creation].
 The conda-forge bots auto-submit PRs to build the new versions once detected on PyPI.
-This means that releases on conda-forge can be slightly lag behind PyPI.
+This means that releases on conda-forge can slightly lag behind PyPI.
 To avoid accidental delays in the releases, conda-forge packaging needs to be considered part of the release guide [^release-guide].